photocyte/plot_mitochondrial_genome_with_CIRCOS/README.md

 3) Append annotation to the BED file for the features that MITOS doesn't support.
 Here is an example:

 To add features (such as the AT-rich region), you have to add them to your bed file.
 See below for an example.
-The "AT-rich" and "IGNOREME" plotting parameters (colored, has text, doesn't have text etc) are in plots.conf
+The "AT-rich" and "IGNOREME" have particular plotting parameters (colored, has text, doesn't have text etc) that are setup in plots.conf

 - <code>mito    15000   16079   AT-rich 0.0     +</code>
 - <code>mito    0       200     IGNOREME        0.0     +</code>